 Fill a tub or tray with sand, rice or dried beans and let your preschooler go wild.
 Provide plenty of hands-on tools including scoops and containers for sifting, mixing and pouring for sensory enjoyment.
 Or, bury small toys or magnetic letters and play hide-and-seek for fun and creative literacy learning.

 This type of activity activates fine motor skills and allows your child to explore with their senses.
 “Sensory play is a lot of fun and offers so many benefits,” says Dora.
 “It enhances memory and observation skills, and supports language development, too.”
-This type of play-based learning can also have a calming effect on kids, soothing away anxiety or over-stimulation.
-This is particularly useful for children with special needs, according to this report from The Australian Institute Of Family Studies.
+This type of play-based learning can also have a calming effect on kids, soothing away anxiety or overstimulation.
+This is particularly useful for children with special needs, according to an Australian Institute Of Family Studies report.

 What to Try